You’re in New York for the first time ever. You’ve got 72 hours and an appetite for everything. Where do you start?

 Looking to drink interesting wine and share some small plates?
 You can’t do better than Wildair, which feels like a casual modern Parisian wine bar, only it’s located on the Lower East Side.
 The food is funky and excellent - if your ears perk up at the suggestion of eating a crispy potato with uni or beef tartare with smoked cheddar cheese, you’re going to love Wildair.

-The original Emily in Clinton Hill is one of our favorite restaurants in the city, and Emmy Squared (from the same owners) in Williamsburg is another one of our go-to pizza spots.
+We’re big fans of the original Emily in Clinton Hill, and Emmy Squared (from the same owners) in Williamsburg is another one of our go-to pizza spots.
 But if you don’t have the time to visit both of them, just go to the Emily in the West Village.
 They serve the same square pizzas that Emmy Squared is known for, along with the round pies that you can get at the original Emily.
 It’s also convenient for anyone who needs to stay in Manhattan, and the pizzas will make you feel various good emotions.